Entanglement dynamics in random media: Introduction

 The aim of this work is to consider two initially entangled qubits and analyze the dynamics of their disentanglement when one of them is coupled with a disordered electromagnetic cavity.
+A possible realistic experimental realization of the present model is furnished by the experimental configurations advanced by Refs.~\cite{experimental1,experimental2}, where it is claimed a potential generation of a perfect entangled state between atoms in distant cavities.
+After allowing the interaction of one of such entangled atoms with a random dieletric medium, one obtains a feasible experimental contruction of the situation studied in this paper.
 We show that nonlocal decoherence caused by vacuum fluctuations of the quantum field is attenuated in the presence of random fluctuations of the light cone.
 The organization of this paper is as follows.
 In Sec.~\ref{lcf} we derive the positive-frequency Wightman function of the electric field in the presence of light-cone fluctuations.
 We work in the Coulomb gauge.
 We employ a perturbative expansion in order to take into account the effects of random fluctuations.
 In Sec.~\ref{master} we discuss the quantum master equation which describes the time evolution of the reduced density matrix of the two-qubit system.
 Sec.~\ref{entanglement} is devoted to the presentation and examination of the main results of this paper.
 Conclusions are given in Sec.~\ref{conclude}.
 We use units such that $\hbar=c=k_{B}=1$.
 Summation over repeated indices is assumed, unless otherwise stated.
-All graphics were drawn using the Mathematica packages.
+Graphics were drawn using the Mathematica packages.